dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 [Our example code](https://github.com/dharmeshkakadia/hello-antlr) uses [ANTLR maven plugin](https://www.antlr.org/api/maven-plugin/latest/), which takes care of generating the code for the grammar.

-To compile the priject and generate parser code,
+To compile the project and generate parser code,

 ```
 mvn compile